-CSAEC will initially focus its efforts on supporting the local community in Nassau County, Florida and the Northeast Florida region, which encompasses seven counties.
+CSAEC will initially focus its efforts on supporting the local community in the Northeast Florida region, which encompasses seven counties.

 A cornerstone objective for CSAEC is to develop a replicable model of sustainable agriculture for both the regional Northeast Florida community as well as points beyond the Florida and US borders.
 The operational farming component will be coupled with an ongoing education initiative to ensure long term financial success of the farmer and contribute to both the economic and physical health of the local residents and ecosystem.